The Introvert's Guide to the NAB Show, by Kylee Peña

 A solitary drink and video poker was one way I recharged Vegas-style -- extra efficient because it was mostly water.

 Here's the thing to remember.
 The very first conference I ever went to (which was a small regional conference about 1/1000000th the size of NAB), I found myself way too intimidated by being alone among strangers to ever socialize with anyone.
 When I wasn't in workshops, I was in my room.
 I thought to myself "ah yes, I'm just not the kind of person that socializes with people at these things.
 I'm a loner, an introvert by nature.
 That's all."

 That's BS, dudes.
 When I went to NAB in 2012, I was fairly freaked out about it, and I made a major effort to push myself into situations I would usually have run as fast as possible in the opposite direction from just a couple years before.
 And it's made all the difference in my career path because the connections I make at NAB serve me throughout the year, professionally and personally.

 So please, take a break when you need it.
 Just don't excuse yourself from experiencing the best of what NAB has to offer on the basis of a label you've applied to yourself.

-(Editor's note: For Kylee's real-time coverage of NAB Show 2019, check out her Twitter @kyl33t, and her truly epic Instagram Story.
+(Editor's note: For Kylee's real-time coverage of NAB Show 2018, check out her Twitter @kyl33t, and her truly epic Instagram Story.
 (The pics are cool too, but seriously, do NOT miss her Story.)